mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

  ```

 16. Use the arrow to go down to the section **DPS Provisioning with Symmetric Key**
-Uncomment the lines, removing the **#** as shown below, 8 lines needs to be uncommented, also removed the comments after the **}** clsoing the symmetric key value if any.
-Your file should look like they below file but with your new keys:
+Uncomment the lines, removing the **#** as shown below, 8 lines needs to be uncommented, also removed the comments after the **}** closing the symmetric key value if any.
+Your file should look like similar to my file below but with your new keys:

   ![Firefox Access](./images/config-toml.png 'Firefox Access')